 Copy editors look for factual inconsistencies, examine the style standards of the book and make sure that there are no copyright or legal issues.
 The final edited hardcopy of the book goes to the proofreader who scours for errors in punctuation, grammar, style and formatting.
 A proofreader may also check different versions of the book to eliminate errors completely.
 In the publishing industry, it’s common to have a range of editors and proofreaders working in-house.

-Book editors can also be categorised depending on whether they are fiction or non-fiction editors.
-Non-fiction editors are more interested in enhancing the readability, structure and factual accuracy of their manuscript.
+Editors can also be categorised as fiction or non-fiction editors.
+Non-fiction editors are more interested in enhancing the readability, structure and factual accuracy of their manuscripts.
 They make the right word choices to connect with the target audience.
 Non-fiction editors may also suggest ways to link the chapters to improve the overall consistency of the book.
 On the other hand, fiction editors pay attention to the story, plot and length of the work.
 Editing fiction books is usually a greater challenge for book editors as it’s highly subjective.

 How a book editor works with an author

-Generally, the book editor is the single point of contact between the author and the publishing house.
+Generally, the editor is the single point of contact between the author and the publishing house.
 A book editor liaises between the author and the publisher to explain mutual needs.
 An author is generally sensitive to what he writes.
 During the editing process, the author’s work is under constant scrutiny and subject to many alterations.
-The book editor gives the much needed reassurance to the author during this stage.
+An editor gives much-needed reassurance to the author during this stage.
 Book editors need to be gentle but persistent until they achieve their desired result.
 An effective editor will ensure the style and tone of the book are consistent throughout the publication.

 Book editors have a clear and concise idea about what they want from their authors, how to sweet talk authors to cut down on unwanted material or include new information and when to leave their authors alone.

-The role of the book editor is to enhance the writing of an author.
-Book editors have a strong vocabulary and an eye-for-detail and often challenge their writers to reach new heights and are quite resolute souls.
-Although all the limelight is on the author and publisher when a book becomes a bestseller, the book editor does a fantastic job in the background.
+The role of an editor is to enhance the writing of an author.
+This person will have a strong vocabulary and an eye for detail and often challenge their writers to reach new heights and are quite resolute souls.
+Although all the limelight is on the author and publisher when a book becomes a bestseller, the editor does a fantastic job in the background.

 At Word Nerds, we have completed many book editing projects for self-publishers and authors wanting to improve their work before submitting it to publishers.
 We are book editors in Melbourne who have helped authors across Australia with all types of books, whether a biography, memoir, business book, self-help or other genres.